-The federal government has many different tools for prosecuting health care providers suspected of defrauding Medicare, Medicaid, Tricare and other health care benefit programs.
-From the Stark Law to the False Claims Act, laws that are both specific and non-specific to health care impose penalties for everything from misapplying the Medicare billing guidelines – to offering kickbacks and making so-called physician “self-referrals.”
+The federal government has many different tools for prosecuting healthcare providers suspected of defrauding Medicare, Medicaid, Tricare, and other healthcare benefit programs.
+From the Stark Law to the False Claims Act, laws that are both specific and non-specific to healthcare impose penalties for everything from misapplying the Medicare billing guidelines to offering kickbacks and making so-called physician “self-referrals.”
 When under investigation by the government, healthcare providers must enlist the assistance of the best federal healthcare fraud defense lawyers.
 These types of lawyers can help a healthcare provider successfully navigate an investigation.

-But one of the government’s most-powerful tools in health care fraud investigations is 18 U.S.C.
-Section 1347, the federal health care fraud statute.
+One of the government’s most powerful tools in healthcare fraud investigations is 18 U.S.C.
+Section 1347, the federal healthcare fraud statute.
 This statute’s prohibitions are extraordinarily broad, and its penalties are extremely severe.
 It states:

 (a) Whoever knowingly and willfully executes, or attempts to execute, a scheme or artifice—